Two decades ago blogs (or “weblog”) didn’t even exist.

 People take up blogging for many different reasons, whether it’s simply to document a part of their life for family and friends, to share their expertise on a subject with the world, or, increasingly, to try and copy the success of others who have achieved the blogging dream of fame and fortune.

-So with blogs riding high on a huge surge of popularity, what are generally recognized as the main benefits of blogging?
+So with blogs riding high on a huge and growing surge of popularity, what are generally recognized as the main benefits of blogging?
 Here are my top nine:

 1. Learn New Skills and Knowledge

 It’s often said that the best way to learn is by teaching.

 This is very true in the case of blogging, as the need to continually come up with new ideas for posts, which then need to be researched, written and proof-read, forces you to become an expert in virtually every aspect of your niche.